Don't Be Tardy

 Don't Be Tardy is an American reality television show that premiered on Bravo on April 26, 2012, as Don't Be Tardy for the Wedding.
 Developed as the first spin-off of The Real Housewives of Atlanta, featuring Kim Zolciak, her husband Kroy Biermann and the couple's children, with chef Tracey Bloom and nanny Berta.

 In May 2021, it was announced that Don't Be Tardy had been canceled after eight seasons.

 Background

-Don't Be Tardy follows the daily lives of Kim Zolciak, her husband, Kroy Biermann, and their family.
+Don't Be Tardy followed the daily lives of Kim Zolciak, her husband, Kroy Biermann, and their family.
 The first season was titled Don't Be Tardy for the Wedding, which documented the couple as they prepared for their wedding, as well as the wedding day itself.
 In November 2012, the series was renewed for a second season, with the series being renamed to its current title.
 Season 2 premiered on April 16, 2013.
 The second season encompasses Zolciak as she moves on from The Real Housewives of Atlanta, takes care of her family, constructs her dream home, and manages to live out of the townhouse with the couple's growing family.